critgames/gameplay/_pages/out-of-the-wilderun.md

 ---
 title: Out of the Wilderun
-excerpt: "Season 2: The party travels beyond the Wilderun."
+excerpt: "The party travels beyond the Wilderun."
 layout: collection
 permalink: /out-of-the-wilderun/
 collection: out-of-the-wilderun